Create an Image

 A Fortanix CCM image is a particular software release or a version of an application.
 Each image is associated with one enclave hash (MRENCLAVE).

-When an image is first created in Fortanix CCM, it is unapproved.
+When an image is first created in Fortanix CCM, it is in an unapproved state.
 After configurable approval actions are taken, the image is considered approved.
 When an image is approved, Fortanix CCM knows that enclaves with the associated hash (MRENCLAVE) are trusted instances of the corresponding application, and will issue certs with the application’s domain name(s) to those enclaves.

 2.0 Prerequisites